Welcome to the Tanna Fund

 We go farther together, and we trust Black women to lead the way.

-The Tanna Fund provides a unique opportunity for Sustainers to demonstrate their trust by directly pouring into Black women and into the Ìpàdé community.
-Sustainers are able to more deeply connect with Black women innovators through giving, networking, and mentoring.
+The Tanna Fund provides a unique opportunity for contributors to demonstrate their trust by directly pouring into Black women and into the Ìpàdé community.
+Contributors to the fund are also able to more deeply connect with Black women innovators through giving, networking, and mentoring.

 When we invest in Black women and people of color, we transform the world.